aakankshsingh02/aakankshsingh02/README.md

 - 👋 Hi, I’m @aakankshsingh02
 - 👀 I’m interested in Development and CP
-- 🌱 I’m currently learning Machine Learning and Deep Learning
+- 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on Projects that excites my inner child
 - 📫 How to reach me

 Linkedin: https://www.linkedin.com/in/aakanksh-singh-0161091bb/
 Mail: aakankshsingh012@gmail.com